EU VAT system, a high-level overview based on the main rule

 - What is the amount charged (taxable base)?

-- Where does the supply take place and does the supplier need to register as a foreign entity in the country concerned?
+- Where does the supply occur, and does the supplier need to register as a foreign entity in the country concerned?

-- When does the supply take place (relevant for timing of recovery and time limits) and when does the obligation to account for VAT arise (tax point)?
+- When does the supply occur (relevant for the timing of recovery and time limits), and when does the obligation to account for VAT arise (tax point)?

-- Does the company have the relevant documentation in place to support the VAT treatment applied on the supply (administrative requirements, proof of transport)?
+- Does the company have the relevant documentation to support the VAT treatment applied for the supply (administrative requirements, proof of transport)?

 - Can the company recover all VAT on its costs and purchases?